Skip to main content

 Create a queue

-Create a queue with a boolean score config (e.g., dataset_quality) and set the default dataset to your target dataset.
+Create a queue with a boolean score config (for example, dataset_quality) and set the default dataset to your target dataset.

 2